egap/methods-guides/latex-guide/latex-guide.md

 open-source document, we are also happy to receive pull requests for improvements to this guide.]

-This guide could be extremely long.
+This guide could be even longer than it is.
 There are *many*, *many* fantastic resources on typesetting.
 Here we have hand-selected 10 topics to help lower the barrier to a more efficient and higher quality paper writing workflow.
 Specifically we focus on